Client-Aided Secure Two-Party Computation of Dynamic Controllers: Two-Party Computation of Dynamic Controllers

 \begin{proof} See \appref{app:proof_modulus_condition}. \end{proof}

-\lemref{lem:modulus_condition} implies that the state and input computed by the proposed controller \eqref{eq:2pc_controller} are approximations of those of the encoded controller \eqref{eq:encoded_controller} if the bit length of modulus $q$ is larger than $k + \lambda + 2 + \floor{ \log_2 \max\{ n, p \} \alpha \beta \frac{ c }{ 1 - \gamma} }$ bits.
+\lemref{lem:modulus_condition} implies that the reconstruction of the proposed controller \eqref{eq:2pc_controller} is equivalent to the encoded controller \eqref{eq:encoded_controller} with the error $w(t)$ induced by the $\Trunc$ protocol.
 Based on this result, the following theorem states that the control performance of the proposed controller can be arbitrarily close to that of the original controller \eqref{eq:controller} by choosing the bit length of the fractional part $\ell$ to be sufficiently large.

 \begin{theorem} Consider the plants \eqref{eq:plant} and \eqref{eq:plant_2} and controllers \eqref{eq:controller} and \eqref{eq:2pc_controller} under \asmref{asm:fixed-point} and \asmref{asm:stability}.
 Suppose \eqref{eq:modulus_condition} is satisfied.
 For every $\epsilon > 0$, if